SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/DataMiner_hardening_guide.md

 ## Use BPA tests

-The next step to start hardening DataMiner is to make use of the available BPA tests.
+A good start for hardening your DataMiner is to make use of the available BPA tests.
 These scan your DataMiner System for all sorts of issues and will help you resolve any detected issues.

 For information on how to run these tests, refer to [Running BPA tests](xref:Running_BPA_tests).